Melody has been an online writer for over five years. She is a genealogist who often writes about cultural ancestry and pet care.

 When we wanted our own candy, we took our allowance and headed over to the corner store.
 Daniel and Irene, a local couple, had the best candy counter.
 You could pretty much get a bag of candy for a buck.

 But we didn't always have a buck.
 So Halloween was big for us.
 It was the one night candy rained down on us.
 That candy could last for weeks!
 Unless my oldest brother got it.

 Some of my favorite candy is no longer made, while others are still on the market, though they may be produced by a different company.
 Are these your favorites too?

 Who doesn't like Smarties?
 These tasty little wafers came in a little plastic wrapper.
 There was 10-15 in a wrapper.
-Smarties were like their cousins, the Sweet Tart, but had more of a sweet taste.
+Smarties were like their cousins, Sweet Tarts, but had more of a sweet taste.

 I always loved getting one of these tubes.
 For some reason, it seemed like you were getting a lot more candy than you did in a regular bar.

 This was a sugar lovers delight.
 The "pixie" was small flavored granules much like Kool Aid.
 You tore off the top of the stick and poured the powder into your mouth.
 Or you wet your finger and spooned it out.

 They came in two sizes.
 The smallest size came in a paper tube that you could tear as you went along.
 The larger size was in a plastic tube.
 I don't know why but I preferred the smaller size.